From the BBC coverage.

 The former professional footballer and TV sports presenter admits he does not have "any chance of winning" the by-election.
 He says David Davis's decision to call a contest on the subject of "Big Brother" is "far bigger than even he realises and unless we see the big picture of what is going on nothing effective can be done to stop it".

 The big picture?
-Oh you mean the global conspiracy where giant lizards masquerading as famous leaders are actually in control of his planet. point:
+Oh you mean the global conspiracy where giant lizards masquerading as famous leaders are actually in control of his planet.

 JOHN NICHOLSON, INDEPENDENT